iexcloud/docs/source/developer-tools/iexjs-library.md

 iexjs-library/iexjs-apperate-crud-methods.md
 ```

 *iex.js* (iexjs) is a client library for querying IEX Cloud data and operating on Apperate resources, such as data, datasets, data sources, and more.
-The easy-to-use JavaScript methods wrap requests to [Apperate endpoints](https://iexcloud.io/docs/) and [IEX Cloud legacy endpoints](https://iexcloud.io/docs/api/), so you can tap into Core Data and permissioned datasets, and operate on Apperate resources.
+The easy-to-use JavaScript methods wrap requests to [Apperate endpoints](https://iexcloud.io/docs/) and [IEX Cloud legacy endpoints](https://iexcloud.io/docs/api/), so you can tap into Core Financial Data and permissioned datasets, and operate on Apperate resources.

 ## Installation